firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 AWS Trusted Advisor - AWS Trusted Advisors provides recommendations that help you follow AWS best practices.
 AWS Trusted Advisor evaluates your account by using checks.
 These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.

-# Question 14 According to the AWS Shared Responsibility Model, which of the following is both the responsibility of AWS and the customer?
+#  # question 14 According to the AWS Shared Responsibility Model, which of the following is both the responsibility of AWS and the customer?
 (Select two)

 1. Configuration management